joepike/CV-1/README.md

-## Your Name
+## Joe Pike

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 Im a highly motivated individual who has worked in the engineering sector, as well as having a background in chemistry, and am newly graduated from the makers academy coding bootcamp.
 Programming appeals to my exploratory nature of probing a problem, analysing it using scientific techniques, forming a solution and then implementing it programatically.
-Ive been involved in system design and improvement,  leveraging an ability in interpreting and analysing technical data (matlab primarily), in conjuction with a deep understanding of modelling systems using complex simulation software (zemax - optical) to bring to bear a deep understanding of the solutions required.
-I hope to now flip the coin and solve the problems that programming engages with.
+Ive been involved in system design and improvement,  leveraging an ability in interpreting and analysing technical data, in conjuction with an understanding of modelling systems using complex simulation software, to bring a technical analyses to bear.
+I hope to now flip the coin and join a team engaged in solving problems programatically in a hard working and focussed atmosphere.

 ## Skills

-#### This Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-important set of skills; namely to multitask and prioritise

-Took part in system design and improved use of cadcam software.

-improvement of imaging, measurement and calibration techniques through matlab (aberration plots, interpolation heat maps)

-highlighting of optical design strategies with zemax (aberration plots, coating modelling)

-I have developed a strong ability in debugging and testing propieratory software (in house sotware).

-Ive also developed cadcam capabilites (cadcam tooling automation, cadcam drawing, post-processors) and hardware (optical assemblies, control circuits, drive wiring).
-Writing G code.

-Adapting post-processors for sepcific requirements.

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+#### Multitasking and Prioritising

+Coming from a background where my finger was in many pies I developed an ability to multi-task and prioritise.
+From system design to improvement of cadcam software; from improvement of imaging, measurement and calibration techniques to simulating and implementing optical design strategies.
+Within a small team, being multi-skilled to cover varied technical aspects of the product was paramount, as was prioritising the work to be done.

+#### Software debugging and improvement

+From debugging propieratory software to considering how the use of cadcam software can be optimised by automating repetitve tasks through simple macros, I've had a hand in improving and making more efficient the way software is used.
+In addition, I've written g-code programs for cnc controllers and post-processors (cnc 'drivers') for sepcific requirements.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (November 2017 - February 2018)

+Interest in code developed as a byproduct of my use of software for a job and my inclination to not do repetitive tasks, which blossomed into trying to improve

 - Curious and passionate about code.
 [PROVIDE EVIDENCE]
 - Fast, independent learner [PROVIDE EVIDENCE]